GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor

 \section{Abstract}

-We present a comprehensive multi-wavelength study of a bright gamma-ray burst GRB 230204B, analyzing both prompt and afterglow emissions.
-This GRB is highly energetic, with an isotropic equivalent energy emission $E_{\mathrm{iso}} \sim 2.2 \times 10^{54}\ \mathrm{erg}$, released during the prompt emission.
-The GROWTH-India Telescope discovered a bright afterglow ($m_r = 15.55$) that faded rapidly ($\propto t^{-1.82}$).
-The prompt emission shows strong thermal photospheric emission, along with a non-thermal high-energy component.
+We present a comprehensive multiwavelength study of a bright gamma-ray burst GRB~230204B, analyzing both prompt and afterglow emissions.
+This GRB is highly energetic, with an isotropic equivalent energy emission $E_{\mathrm{iso}} \sim 2.2 \times 10^{54}\ \mathrm{erg}$ released during the prompt emission.
+The GROWTH-India Telescope discovered a bright afterglow ($m_r=15.55$) that fades rapidly ($\propto t^{-1.82}$).
+The prompt emission shows a strong thermal photospheric emission along with a nonthermal high-energy component.
 We explore the evolution of these components and find them to be consistent with the theoretical expectations of the fireball model.
-Afterglow modeling reveals an energetic jet $E_{tot} \gtrsim 10^{52}\ \mathrm{erg}$ expanding into a wind-type medium viewed nearly on-axis, suggesting a massive star progenitor with strong winds.
+Afterglow modeling reveals an energetic jet ($E_{\gamma} \gtrsim 10^{52}$~erg) expanding into a wind-type medium viewed nearly on-axis, suggesting a massive star progenitor with strong winds.
 We also explore correlations between the prompt emission and afterglow that may help to place GRB~230204B within the broader context of the long GRB population.

 \keywords{ \uat{Gamma-ray bursts}{629} \uat{Burst astrophysics}{187} \uat{Relativistic jets}{1390} \uat{Wolf-Rayet stars}{1806} }